kanaka/mal/process/guide.md

 #### Optional additions

-* Add metadata support to composite data types, symbols and native functions.
-TODO
+* Add metadata support to mal functions, other composite data types, and native functions.
 * Add the following new core functions:
   * `time-ms`: takes no arguments and returns the number of milliseconds since epoch (00:00:00 UTC January 1, 1970), or, if